Pros and Cons of the NPS

 5. Wide Coverage

-All citizens of India, and also the NRIs, can invest in the scheme.
-It has a vast age span, which ranges from 18 years to 60 years (as it is a pension scheme).
+Anyone who lives in India or has an NRI account can invest in the plan.
+As a pension plan, it covers people from the ages of 18 to 60.
 Initially, it was only for the "Government of India" employees, but later anybody, including freelancers, self-employed people, and businessmen, could invest in the scheme.

 6. Regulations that Safeguard the Investments

-All investments in the NPS scheme are secured through regulations; hence, the subscribers enjoy better returns, which are also safeguarded.
+All investments in the NPS scheme are secured through regulations.
+Therefore, subscribers enjoy better returns, which are also safeguarded.

 7. Easy Access